Arishi2000/Individual_Project_Proposal/README.md

 Project Relevance:

-In this project we will be using
+In this project we will be working as a team which is one of the main thing of this class os to get us to work together.
+We will be using Github as a way for each of us to submit the assigned task and contribute what we have written to the over all project.